 You and your partner used to talk about work, the news, or the latest episode of the show you were binge-watching.
 Now you talk about nasal aspirators and how many times your baby peed and pooped that day.
 You also talk about the type of poop.
 This is okay, because the amount and type of dirty diapers is actually important!
 You will be with friends who don’t have kids, gushing about the latest adorable thing your baby did.
-You’ll notice their eyes glaze over and you’ll try to talk about something else, but try as you might you just can’t remember how to talk about anything other than your baby.
+You’ll notice their eyes glaze over and you’ll try to talk about something else, but you just can’t remember how to talk about anything other than your baby.

 Just don’t talk to them about his poop.

 What’s more romantic than breast pumps and all those conversations about dirty diapers?
 Or kissing your spouse with breastmilk or formula all over your shirt and probably some spit-up in your hair?
 When you get the green light from your doctor to have sex, it might be hard to get into the mood with the baby monitor glowing beside the bed, the image of your sleeping/about to wake up babe ever present in the corner of your eye.

 Keep the lines of communication open with your partner.
 You can get through this and move on to the next stage, which is your toddler walking in on the act.

 Forget brushing your hair.
 If you manage to find time to take a shower and wash the spit up out of it, just run your fingers through it and call it a day.
 You only have a few moments to spare these days, so use those to dot a little concealer under your sleep-deprived eyes.
 You may burst into tears every time you walk past the wedding photo showing you in your rested, brushed-haired glory, but don’t worry.

 Regular showers (and time to brush your hair) will return, even though your toddler may want to sit on the bath mat and talk about his trucks the entire time you bathe.